cep-sose2024/rhein_sec/README.md

 ```bash
 ./cluster.sh
 ```
-This would also make Download the server executable from the releases and configure the nksConfig.json file automatically, it would then run on http://localhost:5000.
+This would also download the server executable from the releases and configure the nksConfig.json file automatically, it would then run on http://localhost:5000.

 To start the vaults, use the following command: